vaish-navi1/Breast-Cancer-Classification-using-Gan-and-Transformer/README.md

 The outcome of the project is it successfully removes stain variations across histopathology datasets by using GAN-based stain normalization.
 Another outcome of the project is that our proposed model is expected to enhance classification accuracy for various breast cancer subtypes.

+For this, I used benchmark datasets CRC-VAL-HE-7K and NCT-CRC-HE-100K.

 Tech Stack:
 Python, Pytorch